Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: The Properties of Ly Emitters at

-Naively we may interpret the disappearance of strong Ly$\alpha$ emitters with small ($<100$~km~s$^{-1}$) peak velocity offsets as evidence that large LyC escape fractions are becoming less common as we enter the reionization era.
+Naively we may interpret the disappearance of strong Ly$\alpha$ emitters with small peak velocity offsets ($<100$~km~s$^{-1}$) and large Ly$\alpha$ central escape fractions ($\gtrsim20$~per~cent) as evidence that large LyC escape fractions ($f_{\rm esc,LyC}\gtrsim0.2$; e.g., \citealt{Naidu2022,Choustikov2024b}) are becoming less common as we enter the reionization era.
 But more likely we are seeing the imprint of the IGM on Ly$\alpha$ profiles at $z\simeq5-6$.
 Even if the IGM is mostly ionized at these redshifts, the IGM density is high enough for the residual neutral hydrogen ($x_{\rm HI}\gtrsim10^{-5}-10^{-4}$; e.g., \citealt{Yang2020b,Bosman2022}) to efficiently scatter Ly$\alpha$ photons near the line center.
 The transmission ($\mathcal{T}$) at $\Delta v_{{\rm Ly}\alpha}=0$~km~s$^{-1}$ is expected to be negligible ($\mathcal{T}\simeq0.16$ at $z\sim5$ and $\mathcal{T}\simeq0.01$ at $z\sim6$; e.g., \citealt{Inoue2014,Becker2015,Bosman2018,Eilers2018,Yang2020b,Bosman2022}), effectively attenuating any Ly$\alpha$ peaking near systemic.
 If the IGM is infalling onto galaxies, there is likely further scattering of Ly$\alpha$ photons within $\sim100$~km~s$^{-1}$ on the red side of the line center \citep[e.g.,][]{Santos2004,Dijkstra2007,Laursen2011,Mason2018a}.
 We note that if $z>5$ galaxies occasionally reside in underdense regions or quasar proximity zones the transmission near the line center may be boosted \citep[e.g.,][]{Bosman2020,Mason2020}.
 But in general the IGM effects will make it difficult at $z\simeq5-6$ to recover Ly$\alpha$ emission with velocity profiles linked to LyC leakage (i.e., those with small velocity offsets).